Simagic Alpha Evo Direct Drive Wheel Bases – Detailed Review

 While the removal of the integrated front mount (now available as an add-on accessory) is somewhat disappointing, the overall construction quality exceeds competitors in this price range and even challenges some premium alternatives costing significantly more.

-SOFTWARE: 8/10
+Software: 8/10

 Intuitive interface and well-tuned presets strikes and excellent balance between accessibility and depth